 What are key factors affecting risk levels?

 Climate change is a highly complex phenomenon affected by many factors.
-We may classify them into four categories to better discern the various areas where action is possible:
+We may divide them into four categories to better discern the various areas where action is possible.

-- The risk is directly related to the release of greenhouse gases in the atmosphere through human activity.
+First, the risk is directly related to the release of greenhouse gases in the atmosphere through human activity.
 Carbon dioxide mainly results from the burning of fossil fuels for energy and transport.
 In turn, this is a factor of population growth and unsustainable production and consumption models.
-As to methane emissions, they largely relate to large-scale animal farming, driven by demand for meat, dairy, and wool.
+As to methane emissions, they largely relate to large-scale animal farming, driven by demand for meat, dairy and wool.

-- Some ecosystems store large amounts of carbon, particularly forests and coastal marine ecosystems, and their destruction could result in the large-scale release of greenhouse gases in the atmosphere.
+Second, some ecosystems store large amounts of carbon, particularly forests and coastal marine ecosystems, and their destruction could result in the large-scale release of greenhouse gases into the atmosphere.

-- Finally, the risk of catastrophic climate change is increased by insufficient knowledge and understanding of impacts and vulnerability, in turn affecting our ability to build resilience.
+"The risk of catastrophic climate change is increased by insufficient knowledge and understanding of impacts and vulnerability, in turn affecting our ability to build resilience."

-The impact of the COVID-19 pandemic on climate change
+The impact of the COVID-19 pandemic on CO2 emissions

 "...global warming makes conditions more favourable to the spread of some infectious diseases and air pollution makes people more vulnerable to infection."